-Electric car sales UK: near-7% market share in September 2020
+Electric car sales UK: 6.6% market share in 2020

-Other models in the top 10 also available with electric or hybrid powertrains include the Mercedes A-Class (third) and Volvo XC40 (ninth).
-The Volkswagen Golf (fifth, below) is now available as a plug-in hybrid GTE model.
+The Vauxhall Corsa (now available in pure-electric Corsa-e guise) sold strongly all year and came second overall for 2020 – although the bulk of these will have been conventionally powered.
+Other models in the overall top 10 for 2020 also available with electric or hybrid powertrains include the Mercedes A-Class (fifth) and Volvo XC40 (10th).
+The Volkswagen Golf (third) is now available as a plug-in hybrid GTE model.

 Elsewhere, pure-hybrid cars still saw a rise in sales despite a general move towards plug-in variants by most manufacturers.
 Total sales were 100,117, versus 98,237 in 2019 – a 12.1% increase.
 This seems a modest increase when compared to the plug-in hybrid figure, however.

 For context, diesel-car registrations fell by a staggering 55% year-on-year, while petrol cars dropped by 39%.
 However, these figures don't take into account the industry's move to mild-hybrid (MHEV) technology: MHEV diesels saw a 79.6% increase in registrations, while petrol mild-hybrid variants saw a 184.1% increase.

 Despite some brief signs that the UK car market was beginning to recover from coronavirus-enforced shutdowns, car registration numbers overall were down 29.4% by the end of 2020 – that's 680,076 fewer cars than last year.